Top 10 Car Insurance Companies in the United States by Market Share

 All You Need to Know?

-Nope, as discussed earlier, there are thousands of insurers in the U.S. that have nothing to do with “top insurer” lists that offer substantially lower premiums for the same or BETTER coverage with fantastic claims service.
+Nope, there is much more to know than simply these top ten insurers.
+As discussed earlier, there are thousands of insurers in the U.S. that have nothing to do with “top insurer” lists that offer substantially lower auto insurance rates for the same or BETTER coverage with fantastic claims service and high customer satisfaction ratings.
+The fact that it is the largest auto insurance company doesn’t mean that it is the right choice for you when it comes to auto coverage.

 It always amazes the TTAI staff that large, “chain” insurance companies have somehow been able to avoid the stigma of other “National” corporations such as Bank of America when it comes to customer satisfaction.

-After all, the biggest insurers are not really that much different than the biggest banks…whose primary goal is “increasing shareholder value,” rather than customer service.
+After all, the largest companies in auto insurance are not really that much different than the biggest banks…whose primary goal is “increasing shareholder value,” rather than customer service.

 Read more: 10 best times to shop your insurance rate.